haramoz/reactjs-on-the-rocks/README.md

   - Event handling in React.
   - onClick, onChange, and onSubmit.

-- Day 5: Conditional Rendering and Lists
+- Day 5: Conditional Rendering, Lists & Router

   - Conditional rendering using ternary operators and logical &&.
   - How to render lists and the importance of the key prop.